DIG to Heal: Scaling General-purpose Agent Collaboration via Explainable Dynamic Decision Paths

 \section{Introduction}

 Large Language Models (LLMs) are increasingly used as general decision-making units due to their broad world knowledge, flexible reasoning abilities, and capacity to interact with external tools and memory.
 This has led to the emergence of \emph{LLM agents}, which extend LLMs with persistent state, tool access, and environment interaction, enabling them to act autonomously in complex tasks.
-Recently, significant attention has been devoted to \emph{LLM-powered multi-agent systems}~\cite{chen2025five,yang2025llmpowereddecentralizedgenerativeagents}, where multiple agents collaborate on tasks such as research, software engineering, robotics, simulation, and question answering \citep{durante2024agent}.
+Recently, significant attention has been devoted to \emph{LLM-powered multi-agent systems}~\citep{chen2025five,yang2025llmpowereddecentralizedgenerativeagents}, where multiple agents collaborate on tasks such as research, software engineering, robotics, simulation, and question answering \citep{durante2024agent,he2025llm}.

 Despite the potential of allowing LLM agents to act autonomously, in practice unstructured agent collaboration often leads to task failure.
-Thus, many multi-agent systems utilize \textit{predefined workflows}, with fixed roles, task decompositions, tool usage patterns, and message routing policies, in order to stabilize performance \cite{li2024survey}.
+Thus, many multi-agent systems utilize \textit{predefined workflows}, with fixed roles, task decompositions, tool usage patterns, and message routing policies, in order to stabilize performance \citep{li2024survey}.
 However, such designs are often domain-specific and fundamentally constrain how agents interact.
-In contrast, we study LLM-powered multi-agent systems composed of \textbf{general-purpose} LLM agents that operate without predefined roles, control flow, or communication constraints.
-In such systems, coordination, task decomposition, and problem-solving strategies must arise implicitly from local agent decisions and interactions, resembling how human teams dynamically adapt to evolving tasks.
-Our goal is to characterize analogous forms of cooperative intelligence in general-purpose LLM agents and illuminate the causes of collaboration failures so as to enable more resilient autonomous multi-agent systems.
+In contrast, as illustrated in Fig.~\ref{fig:coop-prob-solving}, we study LLM-powered multi-agent systems composed of \textbf{general-purpose} LLM agents that operate without predefined roles, control flow, or communication constraints.
+In such systems, coordination, task decomposition, and problem-solving strategies must arise implicitly from local agent decisions and interactions, resembling how human teams dynamically coordinate and adapt to solve evolving tasks.
+Our goal is to \textit{evaluate} such cooperative intelligence in general-purpose LLM agents by \textit{illuminating} the causes of collaboration failures so as to enable more resilient autonomous multi-agent systems.